 I exhibit at art venues, as well as non-gallery contexts in the form of public installation, web creations, and community-based actions.
 I have presented solo exhibitions at venues such as Contemporary Arts Center New Orleans; Sesnon Gallery at the University of California-Santa Cruz; EdLab at Columbia University, New York; Ashé Power House, New Orleans; FotoFest, Houston; and have shown in group exhibitions at Material Art Fair, Mexico City; Prospect New Orleans; Ogden Museum of Southern Art, New Orleans; Arthouse (now The Contemporary), Austin; Exit Art, New York; Galerie Mycroft, Paris; Galeria Cozhina at Universidade do Porto, Portugal; and Open Society Institute Moving Walls, New York.

-Features and reviews of my work have appeared in National Public Radio, Al Jazeera, San Francisco Chronicle, Houston Chronicle, Artnet, Rhizome, Brooklyn Rail, Glasstire, Pelican Bomb, …mightbegood, New York Magazine, New Orleans Art Review, Journal of War & Culture Studies, and Amitava Kumar’s post-9/11 survey A Foreigner Carrying in the Crook of His Arm a Tiny Bomb published by Duke University Press.
+Features and reviews of my work have appeared in International Herald Tribune, National Public Radio, Journal of War & Culture Studies, Al Jazeera English, San Francisco Chronicle, Houston Chronicle, Artnet, Rhizome, Brooklyn Rail, Glasstire, Pelican Bomb, …mightbegood, New York Magazine, New Orleans Art Review, and Amitava Kumar’s post-9/11 survey A Foreigner Carrying in the Crook of His Arm a Tiny Bomb published by Duke University Press.
 Open Society Institute, Fotofest International, Puffin Cultural Foundation, School of Visual Arts Alumni Association, Louisiana State University, University of Texas, and Kresge College at UCSC have supported my work through grants and commissions.